jruby/warbler/README.txt

 === Troubleshooting

-If Warbler isn't packaging the files you were expecting, use the war:debug task to give you more insight into what's going on.
+If Warbler isn't packaging the files you were expecting, use the +war:debug+ task to give you more insight into what's going on.

 If you think you found a bug, please file one at http://kenai.com/jira/browse/WARBLER.